teodragovic/teodragovic.github.io/source/_posts/2014-02-10-smashing-book-4-pt2.markdown

 Delay loading unnecessary content and force storing it on user devices as much as possible.

-*TIP:* Trigger load when user activates focus on forms input meaning there is no other interaction with app.
+**TIP:** Trigger load when user activates focus on forms input meaning there is no other interaction with site/app.
 Also, load images only when they enter viewport.

 ### Analyzing effects beats adding FX